- Cherry Creek Elevation(6-12)

 When is the first day of school for Cherry Creek Elevation?
 What should we expect during the first week of school?

-The first day of school for Cherry Creek Elevation is scheduled for Monday, August 15, 2022.
+The first day of school for Cherry Creek Elevation matches the CCSD calendar.
 During the first week of school, students will complete a virtual orientation to Elevation where they will learn how to log into Canvas and other online tools.
-In addition, students will attend their advisory class, get to know their classmates in advisory and their advisory teacher.
-Students will begin their regular online learning schedule during the week of August 22nd.
+In addition, students will attend their Advisory class, get to know their classmates in Advisory and their Advisory teacher.

 What if my student’s class schedule needs to be adjusted or repaired?